softsys4ai/network-traffic-optimization/README.md

 $ python BO.py 4 L4
 ```
 - To run optimization on all 8 links for an architetcure please use the following
-comman from your project directory
+command from your project directory
 ```
 $ sh run.sh [lstm-architecture]
 ```